 September: The research and innovation center is ready and the first employees move in.

-KAESER currently has more than 6,000 employees worldwide.
+KAESER currently has approximately 7,000 employees worldwide.